Ajzboss/Super-Peach-Sisters-Game/README.md

 # Super-Peach-Sisters-Game
 TO PLAY:
 1. Clone Repo
-2. Run the Peach Sisters.exe
+2. Run the Peach Sisters.exe in the folder

 ABOUT THE GAME: